bipio-server/bipio/README.md

 based <a href="http://en.wikipedia.org/wiki/Pipeline_(software)">pipelines</a> to create ephemeral endpoints, complex automated workflows and message distribution hubs with 3rd party API's and
 [RPC's](http://en.wikipedia.org/wiki/Remote_procedure_call).
 It's a RESTful JSON API that supports account level namespacing and multiple domains ([fqdn](http://en.wikipedia.org/wiki/Fully_qualified_domain_name)) per account.
 Clients authenticate over HTTP Basic.

+The server ships with a few handy '[Pods](https://github.com/bipio-server/bipio/wiki/Pods)' which you can use right away - Email, Text/HTML/Markdown Templating, Flow Control, Syndication, Web Hooks, Time.
+Extra Pods can be found in the [GitHub Repository](https://github.com/bipio-server/bipio) or you can [roll your own](https://github.com/bipio-server/bipio/wiki/Creating-Pods).
+Wiki .

 If you're familiar with Yahoo Pipes, IFTTT, Zapier, Mulesoft, Cloudwork or Temboo - the concept is a little similar.
 The server has a small footprint which lets you create and automate an internet of things that matter to you.
 It can be installed alongside your existing open source app or prototype for out-of-band message transformation, feed aggregation, queuing, social network fanout or whatever you like, even on your Rasberry Pi.

 The graph definitions, which are called [bips](https://bip.io/docs/resource/rest/bip), allow you to transform content